sallake/sallake.github.io/README.md

 ## Courses

-- `ARTS1481` Introductory French 1B :fr:
+- `ARTS1481` Introductory French 1B
-- `ARTS1480` Introductory French 1A :fr:
+- `ARTS1480` Introductory French 1A-
-- `INFS2822` Programming for Data Analytics) :chart_with_upwards_trend:
+- `INFS2822` Programming for Data Analytics)
-- `INFS2605` Intermediate Business Programming :computer:
+- `INFS2605` Intermediate Business Programming
 - `INFS1609` Introductory Business Programming

+## Favourite Books

+- _All the Light We Cannot See_ by Anthony Doerr
+- _The Murder of Roger Ackroyd_ by Agatha Christie
+- _Of Mice and Men_ by John Steinbeck

 Photo by: [Denys Nevozhai](https://unsplash.com/photos/guNIjIuUcgY)